RahelPTech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that prints the effective username of the current user is id -u -n A script that prints all the groups the current user is part of id -un A script that creates an empty file called hello is touch hello
+A script that prints the effective username of the current user is id -u -n A script that prints all the groups the current user is part of id -un A script that creates an empty file called hello is touch hello A script that adds execute permission to the owner of the file hello chmod u+x hello